 Groups & Skills definition screen

 In the GROUPS tab, click the Add Group button and give a group name.
 Note that the name should not contain spaces within it.
-The name must comprise of more than 2 characters and should be unique.
+The name must comprise more than 2 characters and should be unique.

 In the SKILLS tab, click the Add Skill button and give a skill name.
 Note that the name should not contain spaces within it.
 The name just has a length of more than 2 characters and should be unique.